Your Rating

 Is my text sent to your server?

 No. Tokenization and scoring run entirely in JavaScript in your browser.
 Only the normal page HTML is loaded from the server.
+This ensures complete data privacy and security for your sensitive content drafts.

 Copyright © King of Developers.
 2011 - 2026 All Rights Reserved.